camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-08-21-Meeting-Minutes.md

 **Anonymised Subscriber Identifier** discussion:
 - Eric raised the point about the other private topic which is Anonymised Subscriber Identifier.
 Does this repo should stay in CAMARA?
 Shilpa thinks this is not a good idea to have private repo in CAMARA as API work will be mentionned in TSC meeting for example which are public available.
 George raised same arguments to ease TMF contribution
 - For the API Anonymised Subscriber Identifier the issues is about the name (Anonymised has a sensitive meaning) and the legal impact of this API (People has not to think that Telco are providing identifier without their consent).
-- Action: Open an issue in API backlog.
+- Action: Open an issue in API backlog. [x]Done by Eric --> https://github.com/camaraproject/WorkingGroups/issues/312
+- **[Action for the team]** review this proposition and provide feedback for next TSC.

 ## Commonalities